 Spark Arrestor 2: Technical advantages

-While laser marking processes are generally safe and the risk of thermal incident is low, it is important that end users assess and understand the unforeseen events which may result in a thermal hazard.
+While laser marking processes are generally safe and the risk of thermal incidents is low, it is important that end users assess and understand the unforeseen events which may result in a thermal hazard.

 BOFA has the answer…

 For complex laser applications where potential hazards cannot be completely removed by other means, we have developed the Spark Arrestor 2 inline filter as an optional addition for higher-risk substrates and higher-risk processes, against the rare but possible event that fire could occur.
-It can be fitted retrospectively on existing BOFA extractor installations and provides a mechanism to reduce the chance of burning particles from reaching the extraction system or potentially creating a thermal incident.
+It can be fitted on existing BOFA extractor installations and provides a mechanism to help reduce the chance of burning particles from reaching the extraction system or potentially creating a thermal incident.

-While any spark arrestor will collect laser fume particulates, these are flammable and if allowed to build, they pose a fire risk.
+While any spark arrestor will collect laser fume particulates, these are flammable and if allowed to build, they can pose a fire risk.

 BOFA’s Spark Arrestor 2 has many technical advantages over other models in the market, including:

-- Continuous temperature monitoring of the airflow to detect any thermal events
+• Continuous temperature monitoring of the airflow to detect any thermal events

-- Inbuilt RCD protected power outlet for extractor connection, will safely shut down the system in the event of a fire
+• Inbuilt RCD-protected power outlet for extractor connection, will safely shut down the system in the event of a fire

-- Very low pressure drop through the system, even at high airflows
+• Very low pressure drop through the system, even at high airflows

-- Can be dismantled and cleaned
+• Can be dismantled and cleaned

-- Acts as a pre-separator for particulate with the ability to extend pre-filter life.
+• Acts as a pre-separator for particulate with the ability to extend pre-filter life.

-The Spark Arrestor 2 is designed so that it can be also used in line with the BOFA FireBOX GA and FireBOX MA units, which provide additional protection if required for high-temperature fibre laser systems, or installations where the process/materials may be more vulnerable to thermal events.
+The Spark Arrestor 2 is designed so that it can be also used in line with the BOFA FireBOX GA and FireBOX MA units, which provide additional protection if required for high-temperature fiber laser systems, or installations where the process/materials may be more vulnerable to thermal events.

 Here to help you…